Quantum sketching protocols for Hamming distance and beyond: Conclusions

 \subsection{Acknowledgements}

-We would like to thank Rapha\"el Clifford for helpful discussions during the course of this work.
+We thank Rapha\"el Clifford for helpful discussions during the course of this work.
+JFD thanks Noah Linden and Ronald de Wolf for pointing out a small error in Lemma~\ref{lem:lem2}, for helping improving Lemma~\ref{lem:lem1} and for comments on the paper.
+Finally, we thank Victor Chepoi for spotting a mistake in our previous characterisation of $\ell_1$-graphs and for pointing out many references in this direction.
 We acknowledge support from the QuantERA ERA-NET Cofund in Quantum Technologies implemented within the European Union's Horizon 2020 Programme (QuantAlgo project).
-AM was supported by EPSRC Early Career Fellowship Grant No. EP/L021005/1.
-JFD was supported by the Bristol Quantum Engineering Centre for Doctoral Training, EPSRC Grant No. EP/L015730/1.
+AM was supported by EPSRC Early Career Fellowship Grant No.\ EP/L021005/1.
+JFD was supported by the Bristol Quantum Engineering Centre for Doctoral Training, EPSRC Grant No.\ EP/L015730/1.